Enjoy the taste of autumn! 5 recipes packed with mushrooms

 Maitake mushrooms and sweet sea bream grilled in foil

-The key to making foil bake is to fold the edges of the foil tightly to prevent the air inside from escaping.
-It's also delicious to use other mushrooms such as shiitake mushrooms and shiitake mushrooms instead of maitake mushrooms.
+The key to making foil baked food is to fold the edges of the foil tightly to seal it so that the air inside doesn't escape.
+It's also delicious to use other mushrooms such as shimeji or shiitake instead of maitake

 3. Black truffle and mushroom risotto